Core-elements Subsampling for Alternating Least Squares: Real Data Analysis

 We also evaluate each method under different subsampling rates, regularization parameters, and implicit vector dimensions.
 We set $\lambda = \{ 0.1, 0.15, 0.2\}$, referred to $\mathbf{L1}-\mathbf{L3}$ and set $n_f = \{20, 25, 30 , 35\}$, referred to $\mathbf{I1}-\mathbf{I4}$.
 Figure \ref{fig:netflix_data} shows the relationships between four metrics and the subsampling rate under different regularization parameters and implicit vector dimensions.

-As shown in Fig. \ref{fig:netflix_data}, the RMSE and PRMSE of all methods decrease as the subsampling rate increases, which is consistent with expectations.
+As shown in Fig. \ref{fig:netflix_data}, the ReMSE and P-ReMSE of all methods decrease as the subsampling rate increases, which is consistent with expectations.
 Among all methods, CORE consistently remains closest to the full-sample method.
 Moreover, as the subsampling rate increases, CORE exhibits an overall upward trend in both Hit and NDCG metrics, demonstrating its ability to achieve recommendation performance comparable to the full-sample method.
+We have also included additional experiments on the full Netflix dataset in the Appendix to demonstrate that CORE can effectively handle 100 million interactions.